-The combination of competitive security exercises and hands-on learning represents a powerful approach for teaching information system security.
-Although creating and maintaining such a course can be difficult, the benefits to learning are worthwhile.
+The combination of competitive security exercises and hands-on learning represents a powerful approach to teaching information system security.
+Although creating and maintaining such a course can be difficult, the benefits of learning are worthwhile.
 Our research explores countering enrollment decline via a curriculum that carefully exposes students to computer security as a means of teaching core computer science concepts, including algorithms, networks, compilers, programming languages, and operating systems.

 TJ OConnor.
 HELO DarkSide: Breaking free from katas and embracing the adversarial mindset in cybersecurity education.
 In Special Interest Group on Computer Science Education (SIGCSE), Providence, RI, March 2022.
 ACM. [bib] [pdf]

 Chris Stricklan, TJ OConnor.
 Towards Binary Diversified Challenges For A Hands-On Reverse Engineering Course.
 ACM Innovation and Technology in Computer Science Education (ITiCSE).
 June 2021. [bib] [pdf]